A zesty, citrus flavoured homemade margarita mix. Add some tequila and ice to make the best summer cocktails.

-Once strained and bottled this can be stored in the fridge for up to 2 weeks or frozen for up to three months.
+Once strained and bottled this can be stored in the fridge for up to 2 weeks or frozen for up to four months.

 To serve, add 1 part tequila, 3 parts mixer, and 3 parts ice and blend in a blender until smooth.